Katharine Round

 The car is a paradoxical space for situationist intervention - both confined yet embodied in a landscape, fixed yet transient and holding its own social dynamics in microcosm.
 It acts as a metaphorical container for interior and exterior “journeying”: through psyches, landscapes, and cultures.
 In two new films I explore the transience of life through the car.

-The below films are currently in production, and also constitute part of my ongoing research exploring the car as a provocative documentary situation.
+The below films also constitute part of my ongoing research exploring the car as a provocative documentary situation.

 Ghost Town

 Many years ago, I heard that in the north eastern reaches of Japan, taxi drivers were picking up passengers that turned-out to be non-existent - ghosts or imaginings, perhaps due to the grief felt almost a decade on from the tsunami.
 Regardless of the reason, no one wants to talk openly about it.
 Ghost Town is an inquiry into memory, myth, life and death using fixed cameras in the taxi cabs of the small port town of Kamaishi.
-Four drivers: Konno, Iwasaki, Goto and Koike, weave their way through the streets picking up occasional passengers and conversing with an unseen stranger about their lives.
+Four drivers: Konno, Iwasaki, Goto and Koike, weave their way through the streets picking up occasional passengers and conversing with a visitor to the town about their lives.

 Image: Keith, still from The Divide